 Soya - Soya is found in lots of processed foods, from the obvious such as soy sauce to the more surprising, like margarine and soups.

-Food additives - Sulphites, tartrazine, monosodium glutamate (MSG) and aspartame are the most common allergy-triggering additives.
+Food additives - Sulphites and tartrazine are the most common allergy-triggering additives.
 Sulphites are salts used for preserving processed foods and are often found in pickled products, wine and dried fruit.
 Tartrazine is a yellow food colouring.
-MSG is a flavour enhancer found in processed foods and aspartame is an artificial sweetener.
-Rarely, other food preservatives includings benzoates, butylhydroxyanisol (BHA), butylhydroxytoluen (BHT) and nitrites can cause reactions.
+Other food preservatives includings benzoates, butylhydroxyanisol (BHA), butylhydroxytoluen (BHT) and nitrites may also cause reactions.